theupdateframework/taps/tap8.md

 explicitly revoke trust in the role immediately, improving response time to a key compromise.
 A rotation to a null key revokes trust in the role, not specific keys, so all keys associated with the role will be invalid after a rotation to null.
-If only a single key needs to be replaced, it can be safely rotated using the mechanism in this TAP.
 The client will detect a rotation to a null key and treat it as if the metadata was unsigned.

 A delegator to a role A is able to help A recover from a rotation to null of A by